kristianwiklund/model-railroading/station restoration/README.md

 # What scale is this station?

+## One thing we know is that it is not N

 I've incorrectly assumed that it is N-scale - the roof above the platforms are at a reasonable height for passenger cars, I got it for my N-scale kit at some birthday or xmas, and the back side says "Pola-N".
 Then, without anything to compare to and obviously no deeper thought when I cadded the windows, it completely slipped me that this station is _huge_ and nowhere near 1:160 in scale.